metoppv/improver/doc/source/metadata/Introduction.rst

 The main variable has a ``cell_methods`` attribute, set to ``realization: mean``.

-At present, there is no ``blend_time`` coordinate variable, so, st present, an idea of the time at which the data was generated can be obtained from the ``forecast_reference_time``
+At present there is no ``blend_time`` coordinate variable.
+For now an idea of the time at which the data was generated can be obtained from the ``forecast_reference_time``